python-prepa/python-prepa/ens-python-prepa/source/edp_chaleur.rst

     array([2, 3, 4, 5])

-Attention a la copie de tableau !
+Attention à la copie de tableau !
 Pour un scalaire on a le comportement "intuitif" : ::

     >>> a=1.0